yoonjoo-storytel/listAll/README.md

 # listAll

-ListAll is for listing up all Github repositories and Kubernetes workloads.
+ListAll is for listing up all Github repositories, Kubernetes workloads and SQL databases.

 # Usage